Error correction based on partial information: Introduction

-In this paper we extend the setting of erasure correction from partial information to the problem of {\em error correction}.
-In a distributed system, we usually face a limitation on the disk input/output operations as well as on the amount of information transmitted for the purpose of decoding (decoding bandwidth).
-Under no limitations on the decoding bandwidth, it is possible to recover the information from any $\lfloor (d-1)/2 \rfloor$ errors, where $d$ is the distance of the code.
-Assuming that the system permits the decoder to utilize only an $\alpha<1$ proportion of the whole codeword, we face the natural question of how many errors we can guarantee to correct in this setup.
-In other words, how much do we give up in terms of error-correcting capability by limiting the decoding bandwidth?
+In this paper we consider the problem of decoding linear and array codes from errors when we are allowed to rely only on a part of the corrupted codeword.
+If we encode the original data using an $(n,k)$ MDS code with code length $n$ and dimension $k,$ it is well known that we can recover the original data from any $\lfloor (n-k)/2 \rfloor$ errors when we receive the whole codeword.
+In a distributed system, reading the whole codeword requires certain amount of disk I/Os and transmitting bandwidth.
+Now suppose that we have a limit on the bandwidth and we can only download an $\alpha<1$ proportion of the whole codeword, a natural question is how many errors we can guarantee to correct in this setup.
+In other words, how much error correcting capability is sacrificed by reducing the transmitting bandwidth.

-Let $\cC$ be a code of length $n$ and dimension $k$ over a field $F.$ Let $y=c+e$ be equal to a codeword $c$ plus an error vector $e\in F^n.$ Suppose that the decoder attempts to recover the data encoded in $c$ based on a part of the vector $y$.
-More specifically, suppose that the input to the decoder is formed as some functions $f_i$ of the symbols $y_i, i=1,\dots, n,$ each defined on an individual coordinate, and suppose that the total number of field symbols available to the decoder is $\alpha n, \alpha\le 1.$ Clearly we should take $\alpha\ge k/n$ because the codeword encodes $k$ data symbols, and even without errors to recover the data the decoder needs at least as many input symbols.
-If $\alpha=1,$ we return to the standard decoding problem, so our goal is to study error correction for $\alpha$ in the range $\frac kn\le \alpha<1.$

-We call the number of errors correctable from an $\alpha$ proportion of the codeword the {\em $\alpha$-decoding radius}, and denote it by $r_{\alpha}(n,k).$ Our first result, proved in Sec.~\ref{sectub}, is an upper bound on $r_{\alpha}(n,k).$ Then in Sections \ref{constr1} and \ref{constr2} we present two code constructions that achieve this upper bound with equality.
-The code families that we consider belong to the class of array codes, and therefore we phrase our definitions and results in terms of such codes.
-At the same time, the general problem of fractional decoding as well as the upper bound on the $\alpha$-decoding radius in Theorem \ref{thm:ub} apply to all codes, and do not depend on the specific setting considered below.